Most companies probably wished they paid less taxes.

 Each time someone orders from us, we set aside 15 NOK for environmental initiatives.
 This is the approximate amount it costs to win back emissions from production of one average order.
 Previously, this tax has gone to the Norwegian Development fund's tree planting project.
 Over the last eight years we have planted tens of thousands of trees with them and our customers.

 We have gone through some changes over the last few years, and today our vision is to reduce the world's clothing consumption.
 To tie our environmental tax closer to this vision, the tax will from January 2021 be used to save clothes.
-In 2020, we launched lifetime service on our own garments, and will now also be ensuring that you use clothes from other brands as long as possible.
+In 2020, we launched a repair service for our own garments, and will now also be ensuring that you use clothes from other brands as long as possible.
 In other words, the environmental tax will now go to repairing clothes you own from other brands, free of charge.

 PLANS AND BUDGET